Log-free zero density estimates for automorphic $L$-functions

 With Theorem \ref{cdtzf} in hand, we will prove in Section \ref{pfgencdt} the following theorem that specializes to Theorem \ref{cdt} in the case $Z_n^\cF(k,C_n)$.
 It is a ``meta theorem'' with significant hypotheses that aims to demonstrate in general how our zero density estimate (Theorem \ref{main}) and Theorem \ref{cdtzf} can be used to obtain an effective Chebotarev density theorem for suitable families of number fields. \begin{thm} Let $Z_n^\cF(k,G)$ be a family of fields as defined in (\ref{fml2}).
 Assume the strong Artin conjecture for $G$.
 Assume that there exists $\beta>0$ such that for any $X \ge 1$, $|Z_n^\cF(k,G;X)| \gg X^\beta$.
 Assume that there exists $0 \le \tau<\beta$ such that for any field $F$ in a certain set $\mathfrak{F}$ of number fields (defined in (\ref{mfrakf})), and any $\ep_1>0$, there are $\ll X^{\tau+\ep_1}$ fields $K$ in $Z_n^\cF(k,G;X)$ such that $\widetilde{K}$ is an extension of $F$.
 Then for any $0<\ep<1$ sufficiently small, there exists $\kappa=\kappa(n,n_k,|G|,\ep)>0$ such that aside from at most $\ll_{\ep} X^{\tau+\ep}$ possible exceptions, each field $K \in Z_n^\cF(k,G;X)$ has the property that for every conjugacy class $\cC \subseteq G$,

 where $c_3>0$ is an absolute constant.
 Since $\beta>\tau$, the set of possible exceptional fields in the family has density zero. \end{thm} The set of fields $\mathfrak{F}$ will be defined as a set of intermediate fields between $k$ and $\widetilde{K}$ with $K \in Z_n^\cF(k,G;X)$.
-Thus, we will refer the corresponding assumption as the assumption on intermediate fields.
+Thus, we will refer to the corresponding assumption in Theorem \ref{gencdt} as the \emph{assumption on intermediate fields}.

 Theorem \ref{cdt} will follow from Theorem \ref{gencdt} by choosing $G=C_n$ and $\cF$ comprised of all generators of $G$.
 In the context of Theorem \ref{cdt}, we can verify all hypotheses of Theorem \ref{gencdt} unconditionally with $\tau=0$ and $\beta=\frac{1}{n-1}$; we will prove this in Section \ref{ublb}.
 Note that there is no ramification restriction when $n$ is a prime.